surge-synthesizer/surge-synth-team.org/_posts/2020-03-03-tuning-workbench-synth.md

   - The pitch bend control determines how many notes up and down the pitch bend moves.
 The pitch bend is expressed in notes and is tuning aware.
 - The output section
-  - The filter is a filter-per-voice which can be a simple Low-pass, high-pass or band-pass filter
+  - The filter is a filter-per-voice which can be a simple low-pass, high-pass or band-pass filter
   - The delay is a global effect with standard delay controls
   - The master stage sets a global output level and a saturation level.
 We send the entire synth through a soft clipper at the output stage, so saturation drives us into the soft clip for a warming effect at lower levels and a distortion effect at higher levels.
 - The top buttons
-  - Presets opens a menu which lets you choose a few factor presets we put together, and save your presets as a separate file if you wish
+  - Presets opens a menu which lets you choose a few factory presets we put together, and save your presets as a separate file if you wish
   - Help opens this page
   - About gives you a screen with version numbers and links to source and so on.